|Responsible office||Office of Institutional Equity (IE)|

 8.2.
 Pursuant to Michigan statute, the Title IX Coordinator is required to share aggregated, non-personally identifiable information regarding the scope and frequency of Covered Behaviors with the Board of Trustees.

-8.3.
-To comply with the requirements of federal granting agencies, upon receipt of a Report, the Title IX Coordinator must provide the Office of Research and Innovation (ORI) with a Respondent’s name, department and college so ORI may review whether the respondent is eligible to serve as a Principal Investigator (PI) or co-PI (see https://wmich.edu/policies/principal-investigators-eligibility).
-IE will inform the respondent of this disclosure to ORI as required by its reporting procedures.
+8.4.
+To comply with the requirements of federal granting agencies, upon receipt of a Report, the Title IX Coordinator must provide the Office of Research and Innovation (ORI) with an employee Respondent’s name, department, and college so ORI may review whether the Respondent is eligible to serve as a Principal Investigator (PI) or co-PI (see wmich.edu/policies/principal-investigators-eligibility).
+IE will inform the Respondent of this disclosure to ORI as required by its reporting procedures.

 Private information may only be shared with those University employees who are directly involved in the resolution of a Report under this Policy and who need to know the information in order to resolve the Report.
 While not bound by legally privileged Confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.

-8.5.1.
+8.6.1.
 Unless there is an imminent threat of harm to self or others, Confidential Information that is shared with designated campus or community professionals may not be revealed to any other individual without express permission from the individual disclosing the information or about whom the information pertains.
-Designated campus and community professionals that may hold legally privileged conversations recognized by law include medical providers, mental health providers, ordained clergy/pastoral counselors, and rape crisis counselors.
+Designated campus and community professionals that may hold legally privileged conversations recognized by law include medical providers, mental health providers, ordained clergy/pastoral counselors, and sexual assault crisis counselors.

-8.5.4.
+8.6.4.
 Medical and counseling records of a Complainant or Respondent are privileged, confidential records that individuals are not required to disclose.
-However, these records may contain related and material information.
+However, these records may contain information that is related and material to the Complaint.
 During the Grievance Process, a Party may voluntarily choose to share such records with the investigator.
-Any records provided by a Party become part of the file, and any information that relates to the current claim will be made available for review by the opposing Party and Advisor, with personal identifiers and non-related information removed as set forth in the Procedures.
+Any records provided by a Party become part of the file, and any information that relates to the current claim will be made available for review by the other Party and their Advisor, with personal identifiers and non-related information removed as set forth in the Procedures.
 The Party who provided the records for review is presumed to have consented to such disclosure.
 The reviewing Party and Advisor agree to keep any such information Confidential unless its disclosure during the hearing or hearing preparation is necessary to make a good faith argument in support of their position.

 9.1.
 Any individual may file a Report alleging Covered Behavior or discrimination, including someone who is not the subject of the perceived Behavior or discrimination.

-9.4.
+9.5.
 Amnesty Considerations.
-Individuals who in good faith report will not be subject to University disciplinary action under the Western Michigan University Student Code of Conduct for their own consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
+Individuals who report potential Covered Behavior in good faith will not be subject to University disciplinary action under the Western Michigan University Student Code of Conduct for their own consumption of alcohol or drugs at or near the time of the incident, provided that any such violations did not and do not place the health or safety of any other person at risk.
 The University may, however, initiate an educational discussion or pursue other non-disciplinary, educational remedies regarding alcohol or drug use.
 The University will not ask about or investigate the citizenship status of any individual who submits a Report.

-9.5.1.
-When reporting to IE or law enforcement, Complainants do not need to know whether they wish to request any particular course of action, nor how to label what happened.
+9.6.1.
+When reporting to IE or law enforcement, Complainants do not need to request any particular course of action, nor label what happened.
 Deciding how to proceed can be a process that unfolds over time.
 Before or during the decision-making process, Complainants and other reporting persons are encouraged to seek support and information from a Confidential Resource.

-9.7.1.
+9.8.1.
 When Designated Officials are notified of Covered Behavior, they must immediately report the information to the Title IX Coordinator or designee in Institutional Equity.
 The Designated Official will keep all information they receive private.
-Designated Officials include members of the Board of Trustees, the President, members of the President's Cabinet, Deans, Academic Advisors and administrators and staff in Intercollegiate Athletics, Human Resources, Residence Life, Office of Student Conduct, Public Safety and Institutional Equity.
-Supervisors have a responsibility to Report allegations or observations of Employees engaging in Covered Behavior.
+Notice to a Designated Official constitutes notice to the University and will initiate a response.

-9.7.2.
-Anyone with information regarding suspected child abuse or neglect must immediately report known or suspected mental or physical abuse or neglect of a child made known to them in their professional or official capacity directly to Michigan’s Department of Human Services by calling 855-444-3911 (24/7 toll free number).
+9.8.2.
+Anyone with information made known to them in their professional or official capacity regarding suspected mental or physical abuse or neglect of a child must immediately report such information directly to Michigan’s Department of Human Services by calling 855-444-3911 (24/7 toll free number).
 You must submit a written report to the Department of Human Services within 72 hours of the initial verbal report.
 Reporters must also inform the Program Director or the Office of Precollege Programming.
 For purposes of this requirement, a “child” is anyone age 17 or younger.